 Our analysis showed that each gate scheme has its advantages and limitations.
 The photon interference-based scheme outperforms the photon scattering gate by offering higher fidelity and shorter gate times as cooperativity increases.
 However, the photon interference-based scheme operates probabilistically, whereas the photon scattering scheme is nearly deterministic.
 In contrast, the magnetic dipolar gate performs independently of a cavity, making it a promising alternative.
 However, it relies on tightly localized ions to achieve fast and high-fidelity operations.\\

+We note that rare-earth systems currently have collection efficiencies much less than one.
+Here, our analysis focuses on fidelity estimates and physical limitations on gate quality, with a detailed efficiency analysis left outside the scope of this work, as fidelity and efficiency are, to first order, independent considerations.
+Nevertheless, we acknowledge that very low efficiencies would extend the relevant time scales for the non-local gates (photon interference-based and photon scattering) if they are repeated until success.
+For example, we have discussed the effect of efficiency on the dark count problem in \cref{dark}.
+In addition, propagation time should also be considered based on the application and layout of the emitters, thereby making practical effects such as spectral diffusion and limited coherence times increasingly significant.

-To provide a broader perspective, we highlight other potential gate implementation techniques that experimentalists might find valuable, depending on their experimental facilities and specific needs.
+To provide a broader perspective, we note that the schemes considered here are not the only available options, and other approaches may also be viable.
+We also highlight other potential gate implementation techniques that experimentalists might find valuable, depending on their experimental facilities and specific needs.